kubrafelek/event-driven-microservices/README.md

 - Client side load balancing with Spring Cloud Load Balancer
 - Database per Service
 - Messaging between microservices using Kafka

+# Running the application
+- Enter the correct credentials in twitter4j.properties file.
+- Run 'mvn install -DskipTests command
+- Then go to docker-compose folder and run docker-compose up command to run kafka cluster and twitter-to-kafka-service together
+- Check the pom.xml file and spring-boot-maven-plugin section in twitter-to-kafka-service, where we configure the build-image goal to create docker image with mvn install command
+- Check the services.yml file under docker-compose folder which includes the compose definition for microservice, twitter-to-kafka-service